-With great communication skills, you’ll become the managerial interface between a business and its software system.
-You’ll learn to design, code, test and manage large and complex software systems.
+With excellent communication skills, you’ll become the managerial link between a business and its software.
+You’ll learn to design, code, test and manage large and complex systems.

-Working on complex software development environments, operating systems, communications, web software, databases and varied applications, you will undertake studies in all facets of the software engineering process.
+Working within complex development environments, operating systems, communications, web software, databases and applications, you will undertake studies in all facets of the software engineering process.

-Software engineering focuses on the software development life cycle, but goes beyond programming to assess and meet customer needs, and design and test software.
+This degree focuses on the software development life cycle but goes beyond programming to assess and meet customer needs, and to design and test software.

 Developing software solutions often involves assembling extensive amounts of code into working applications, as well as updating and fixing problems in existing software.

-A degree in software engineering is for you if you:
+Choose a degree in software engineering if you:

 - want to develop large-scale software

 - want to create highly efficient products and systems